miketran-okta/accessgateway-oracle/README.md

 # Okta Access Gateway

-This section assumes at you have your Okta tenet setup and the Okta Access Gateway deloyed in your environment.
+This section assumes at you have an Okta tenet setup and the Okta Access Gateway deloyed in your environment.

 ## Add the hostname of the WebLogic container where your app is sitting to the OAG hosts file